KevinWMcGowan/predicting_ed_outcomes/README.md

 - Reports: Access pre-generated results in predicting_ed_outcomes.pdf.

 **Additional Notes**
-If you're unable to knit the Rmd file to PdF yo're likely missing the appropriate software.
+If you're unable to knit the Rmd file to PDF you're likely missing the appropriate software.
 Alternatively, use the carret key by the knit button to "knit to HTML."

 ## 🧠 Methodology